Zhou Guanyu is a racing driver from Shanghai, China, born on May 30, 1999. He is the first full-time driver on the Formula 1 grid to hail from China.

-Zhou's net worth is reported to be around £700,000 to £1.1m, though that is expected to rise now that he is a Formula 1 driver.
-That being said, the finances of his Alfa Romeo contract are unknown.
+Zhou's net worth is reported to be around $1million - $5million (£823k - £4.1million) but the finances of his Alfa Romeo contract are unknown.

 A large chunk of Zhou's earnings come from his sponsors, of which he has no shortage.

 The Chinese racer has been sponsored by Swiss luxury watchmaker Hublot since 2018, promoting the brand through his social media channels and attending various events.

 He also gives plenty of social media exposure to gaming equipment company Playseat, for whom he serves as a brand ambassador, as well as sim-racing hardware brand Fanatec, who have sponsored Zhou since 2019.